-Having a vocal coach isn’t always required when you want to express yourself and entertain your friends & family.
+Having an online vocal coach isn’t always required when you want to express yourself and entertain your friends & family.
 All you have to do is enjoy the moment and have fun.

 The eighties were a really popular time, especially for music.
 This hit by Madonna features a catchy tune set to organ music that is hard to ignore when you hear it.
 “When you call my name/It’s like a little prayer/I’m down on my knees/I wanna take you there.”
 Sing it, Madonna!

 Made more famous by Mike Meyers and his crew in Wayne’s World, this song is the ultimate car sing-along, and not just because of the awesome head-banging bridge.

 Everyone usually loves the break into the fast-paced part of the song that starts with “I see a little silhouetto of a man…” Even though most don’t know the actual words that come next, that never keeps people from jumping right in and giving the lyrics a try!

 This is one of those fun chanting songs where certain “parts” have been added to the song, later on, to make more people want to join in the fun.

 Even if you don’t succumb because you want to stay true to the original, it’s always still in your head when you get to the chorus and sing “Sweet Caroline” to hear the ‘duh, duh, duh…’ that so many people chime in with today.
 Coming to America is another one of Neil’s best that could be used instead of this one.